-The Depository Receipts are delivered to the purchaser by registration by name in the Register, which Fastned has requested NPEX to maintain.
+The Depository Receipts are delivered to the purchaser by registration by name in the Register, which is maintained by NPEX.
 NPEX records the registration of the Depository Receipts in the Register.
 After the purchase is complete the subscriber will receive proof of registration in the Register in the form of an electronic depot at NPEX.
 By registering, the subscriber confirms that he is a party to the deed effecting the transfer of the Depository Receipt.
 No costs are attached to furnishing the proof of registration.